Updated 28 July 2020: Double-checked that we're using the latest Datadog build steps.

 datadogMonitor application in one single Datadog instance, we need to add the API key variable as an Application Environment Variable, which makes it available to all devices in that application.
 From your Application, click on

 Environment Variables and add a variable called

-Now head back to the balenaCloud dashboard and you will be able to follow the progress of downloading and installing the containers inside your device, as displayed in the image below:
+Meanwhile, that background cloud-build that we kicked off earlier should be complete by now, and we can check the progress of downloading and installing the containers inside your device, as displayed in the image below:

 After the containers have finished downloading, they will automatically start, running the Flask server and the Datadog agent.